matm/jQuery-File-Upload-Wiki/How-to-submit-additional-form-data-and-save-to-database.md

     }
 ```
 You may change the fucntions name to suit but you will need to know them to call them soon.
-NOTE: These two functions must be above handle_file_upload(..  so leave them in teh original function locationat about line 517 ish.
+NOTE: These two functions must be above handle_file_upload(..  so leave them in the original function location at about line 517 ish.

 Next follow the instructions to connect to the DB.
 find: this->options = array(